KyberCritter/Pygskin-Webapp/README.md

 1. Clone the pygskin-webapp repo's cs-project branch.
 2. Create `.env` file at the root with the dummy contents from the **.env** section of `README.md`.
+3. Replace the empty usernames, email addresses, and passwords with your desired values.
-3. Download `pygskin-0.1.1-py3-none-any.whl` from Pygskin releases page and copy to root of repo.
+4. Download `pygskin-0.1.1-py3-none-any.whl` from Pygskin releases page and copy to root of repo.
-4. Create an empty directory called `certs` in the root of the repo.
+5. Create an empty directory called `certs` in the root of the repo.
-5. Run `docker compose build` from root.
+6. Run `docker compose build` from root.
-6. Run `docker compose up` from root.
+7. Run `docker compose up` from root.
-7. In your browser, visit `localhost`, which should show the Pygskin homepage.
+8. In your browser, visit `localhost`, which should show the Pygskin homepage.

 ## .env